Quickstart: Collector for application data using Docker

 curl http://localhost:9000

-You should see output that looks something like this: curl-output
+You should see output that looks something like this: Terminal displays this sample response: User Kathryn Janeway signed up.

 When you return to the terminal window running the OpenTelemetry Collector, you’ll notice that the Logging Exporter has printed your trace to stdout: